-A portable hard drive or solid-state drive (SSD) is the Swiss Army knife of storage.
+An external hard drive or SSD is the Swiss Army knife of storage.
 It’s a pocketable device that lets you carry massive files (or lots of small ones) between computers, back up essential data, offload footage from your DSLR or drone while on the go, and more.

 But with dozens of models on the market, how do you know which to buy?
 And should you opt for a faster, more rugged (and more-expensive) external SSD instead instead of a hard drive made up of fragile moving parts?
 To help you choose the best portable external drive for your needs, we thoroughly test and review key drives and publish our list of specific recommendations on this page.